blueboxes/JS13K-2014/README.md

 # Element War - JS13K Games 2014 Entry

-## About

-This is my 2014 js13kgames entrya nd my first ever entry in to the competition.
+This is my 2014 js13kgames entry and my first ever entry in to the competition.
+The game is basic memory game in which you are trying to remember then collect elements in order.

 ## Playing Instructions